dhansel/IECDevice/README.md

 This function must fill the given buffer with up to bufferSize bytes of data from the file that was previously opened for the given channel number.
 It must return the number of bytes written to the buffer.
 Returning 0 signals that no more data is left to read.
-Returning 0 on the first call after "open()" signals that there was an error opening the file.

 ```
 uint8_t IECBasicSD::write(uint8_t channel, uint8_t *buffer, uint8_t n)